edulinq/cse-cracks-course/quizzes/README.md

 ### Parsing a Specific Quiz

-To parse an entire specific quiz, you can use the `quizgen.cli.parse-quiz` module.
+To parse an entire specific quiz, you can use the `quizgen.cli.parse.quiz` module.
 This is useful if you want to check if a quiz properly parses.
 The basic usage is as follows:
 ```